kkrick-sdsu/csu-tide.github.io/docs/batch-jobs/getting-started.md

     hello-pod   0/1     Pending   0          12s
     hello-pod   1/1     Running   0          32s
     ```
-    - Your pod is running once you see the READY column showing 1/1
+    - Your pod is running once you see the READY column showing 1/1 and STATUS column showing "Running"
     - Hit `ctrl` + `c` to stop watching the pods

 At this point the pod is running our container and is executing the command specified in the pod YAML file: `sleep infinity`.

-### Accessing the Pod
+### Accessing the Batch Job
-Now that the pod is running, let's get a bash shell on the container running in the pod:
+Now that the pod is running, let's get a remote bash shell on the container running in the pod:

 1. Tell Kubernetes to launch an interactive shell session using the bash shell
     - `kubectl exec -it hello-pod -n $ns -- /bin/bash`
+    - *Note*: If you modified the pod name in `hello-pod.yaml`, please update the command above so that `hello-pod` matches the new name
     - You should see output similar to the following:
     ```bash
     root@hello-pod:/usr/src/app#